KimberlyL/MyCodingProjects/README.md

 	* Uses a Tiva C Series, a sound sensor, and a ton of LEDs
 	* Uses threshold values and interrupts to reflect auditory levels

+####The Orca ROV
+	* Videos for the first prototype can be found [here](https://www.youtube.com/watch?v=9azRQuNWb_g)
+	* Created a commercially affordable remotely operated underwater vehicle
+	* The ROV is fully customizable
+	* GUI with information about:
+		* Sensors: Accelerometer, Gyroscope, Depth, and Temperature Sensors
+		* Camera w/ Live Stream and Video Capture

 ####Will be updating with more past projects